codatio/codat-docs/docs/lending/guides/loan-qualification/uw-decision.md

 ### <input type="checkbox" unchecked/> See how we fetch financial data

-Codat supports the automatic loan decision-making by providing the data required to calculate the ratios described previously.
-To fetch the required data, we use Assess' [Enhanced Profit and Loss](https://docs.codat.io/assess-api#/operations/get-enhanced-profit-and-loss) and [Enhanced Balance Sheet](https://docs.codat.io/assess-api#/operations/get-enhanced-balance-sheet) endpoints for analysis.
+Codat supports automatic loan decision-making by providing the data required to calculate the ratios described previously.
+To fetch the required data, we use Lending's [Enhanced Profit and Loss](https://docs.codat.io/assess-api#/operations/get-enhanced-profit-and-loss) and [Enhanced Balance Sheet](https://docs.codat.io/assess-api#/operations/get-enhanced-balance-sheet) endpoints for analysis.
 The `{companyId}` used in the endpoint call is the same `id` as previously returned by the `/applications/start` endpoint.

 ```html
 GET https://api.codat.io/data/companies/{companyId}/connections/{connectionId}/lending/enhancedProfitAndLoss